jkjung-avt/tensorrt_demos/README.md

    [TensorRT] ERROR: Could not register plugin creator: FlattenConcat_TRT in namespace
    ```

    I also tested the 'ssd_mobilenet_v1_egohands' (hand detector) model with a video clip from YouTube, and got the following result.
-Again, frame rate (27~28 fps) was good.
+Again, frame rate was pretty good.
 But the detection didn't seem very accurate though :-(

    ```shell
    $ python3 trt_ssd.py --model ssd_mobilenet_v1_egohands \